le2kbqoahhkv68/spotify-ui/README.md

 The used authorization guide is (Spotify Web API Client Credentials Flow)[https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow].
 Click to see further information.

+There are two variables set in a (.env)[src/.env] file:

+VUE_SPOTIFY_CLIENT_ID
+VUE_SPOTIFY_CLIENT_SECRET

+*NOTE: This is not a good practice because environment variables are embedded into the build, so anyone can view them inspecting app's files.
+But it was the faster way to integrate the API for the code test.
+The best approach would be to inject these keys throw execution container variables or to create a proxy API to perfom token actions.*

 ## Notifications

 Notifications can be thrown using a custom plugin which is a wrapper of (noty)[https://ned.im/noty/] lib.